Vasundhara Raje

 Vasundhara Raje Scindia (born 8 March 1953) is an Indian politician, who has held two terms as the chief minister of Rajasthan.
-She was previously a minister in the Union Cabinet of Atal Bihari Vajpayee and was India's first Minister of Micro, Small and Medium Enterprises.
+She was previously a minister in the Union Cabinet of Atal Bihari Vajpayee and was India's first Minister of Small Scale Industries and Agro and Rural Industries, now known as Micro, Small and Medium Enterprises.
+In 2003, she became the first woman to serve as the Chief Minister for the state of Rajasthan.
 She is currently one of the national vice presidents of the Bharatiya Janata Party (BJP).
-A member of the Scindia family, she is also the matriarch of the Bamraulia family of Dholpur.
+A member of the Scindia dynasty, she is also the matriarch of the Bamraulia family of Dholpur.

 Early life

-Vasundhara Raje singh was born on 8 March 1953 in Bombay (now Mumbai).
-She is the daughter of Vijayaraje Scindia-Shinde and Jivajirao Scindia-Shinde, Maharaja of Gwalior, members of the prominent Scindia royal Maratha family.
+Vasundhara Raje Scindia was born on 8 March 1953 in Bombay (now Mumbai).
+She is the daughter of Vijayaraje Scindia, Maharani and later Rajmata of Gwalior and Jiwajirao Scindia, Maharaja of Gwalior, members of the prominent Scindia Dynasty.

 Raje completed her school education at Presentation Convent School in Kodaikanal, Tamil Nadu, and later graduated with economics and political science degrees from the Sophia College for Women, Mumbai.

 Personal life

-She married Maharaj Rana Hemant Singh, of the royal Dholpur family, on 17 November 1972, but they separated a year later.
-Her son, Dushyant Singh, was elected to the Lok Sabha from her former constituency, Jhalawar.
+She married Maharaj Rana Hemant Singh, of the royal family of Dholpur on 17 November 1972, but they separated a year later.
+Her son, Kunwar Dushyant Singh, was elected to the Lok Sabha from her former constituency, Jhalawar.

 Her siblings are Yashodhara Raje Scindia, a former industries minister of Madhya Pradesh, the late Madhavrao Scindia, the late Padmavati Raje "Akkasaheb" Burman (1942–64), who married Kirit Deb Burman, the last ruling Maharaja of Tripura, and Usha Raje Rana (b.
 1943) who married into the Rana family of Nepal.

 Children

-She has one son Dushyant Singh a four-time member of Parliament through Loksabha and the Yuvraj of Dholpur.
+She has one son Dushyant Singh, who is a four-time member of Parliament through Loksabha and the Yuvraj of Dholpur.